deepanshuhyb/ChartApp/README.md

 # ChartApp

 ## Overview
 ChartApp is a web application that allows users to visualize data using interactive charts.
-It is built using **React.js, Next.js, and TypeScript**, ensuring a seamless and modern user experience.
+It is built using **React.js, Next.js, and JavaScript**, ensuring a seamless and modern user experience.

 ## Features
 - **Interactive Charts** – Supports various chart types like bar, line, pie, and more.